cjerrington/cjerrington.github.io/src/posts/2023/2023-12-20-expanding-urls-in-powershell.md

 ---
 title: Expanding URLs in Powershell
-excerpt: Using the HTTP Headers to find the final resting spot for a URI.
+description: Using the HTTP Headers to find the final resting spot for a URI.
 draft: false
 date: 2023-12-20T06:00:00.000Z
 tags: